s0h4m/toggle/README.md

 ```

 The state of the feature can be found in checkResponse.state along with other things present in the config like metadata

+###Other resources
+You can find out more about Toggle specific configuration questions in our wiki You can find more information on the configuration parameters and how they work in the wiki [here](https://github.com/s0h4m/toggle/wiki).

 ###Download